hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 * Services are able to query each other via DNS or HTTP

 ???
 In a consul environment services are able to self register along with their unique health check requirements.
 This makes it easy to define and healthy service.
-This coupled with consul using gossip service routing and availibility is near real time.
+This coupled with consul using gossip service routing and availability is near real time.
 This allows for service discovery to be offloaded from the network and load balancer teams to the application deployment pipeline.
-This is a crucial first step esp if an organization wants to take advantage of the benifits of a service mesh.
+This is a crucial first step esp if an organization wants to take advantage of the benefits of a service mesh.

 ---